Partners Heathcare notifies 2,600 patients after malware attack

-A total of 2,600 patients may have had medical or personal information compromised in a May 2017 malware attack of Partners Healthcare, which the organization only recently disclosed.
+A total of about 2,600 patients may have had medical or personal information compromised in a May 2017 malware attack of Partners Healthcare, which the organization only recently disclosed.

 Boston-based Partners detected suspicious activity on May 8, 2017, on its computer network, which turned out to be a sophisticated malware introduced by an unauthorized third party.
 The incident resulted in prolonged investigation and remediation work, including help from forensic consultants.

-About 2,600 patients are being notified about the breach, and an undisclosed number of patients whose financial data or Social Security numbers may be at risk are being offered one year of credit monitoring and identity theft protection.
+The patients are being notified about the breach, and an undisclosed number of patients whose financial data or Social Security numbers may be at risk are being offered one year of credit monitoring and identity theft protection.

 Other information that was potentially compromised included names, dates of service, procedure types, diagnoses or medications.
 There was no access to the organization’s electronic medical record system.